DamoM73/turtle_vid_tute/lesson_5.md

 draw_poly(size, num_sides)
 ```

-It is really important, when you refactor code, to ensure that the code still works the same as it did before you refactored.
+When you refactor code, it is important to ensure the code still works the same.
 So **run** the code to ensure that it still works the same way.

 Remember to test all 4 possible branches:

 - valid `sides` value and valid `size` value
 - valid `sides` value and invalid `size` value
 - invalid `sides` value and valid `size` value
 - invalid `sides` value and invalid `size` value

-If your code still works as it should, let's **investigate** the code we just added.
+If your code still works the same, let's **investigate** the code we added.

 Code flowchart: